vshmyhlo/algorithms/README.md

-# Implementation of common algorithms and data structures in Python
+# Implementation of common algorithms and data structures